nukleas/n8n-nodes-streak-crm/README.md

 ## Operations

-This node supports a comprehensive set of operations across various Streak CRM resources:
+This node supports a comprehensive set of operations across various Streak CRM resources.

+### Architecture Improvements

+The node now features a dedicated `StreakApiService` class that centralizes all API interactions, providing:

+- Consistent error handling across all operations
+- Strong TypeScript typing for better code reliability
+- Improved performance with optimized request handling
+- Better developer experience for future enhancements

 ### User Operations
 - **Get Current User** - Retrieve the details of the current authenticated user